shashank-bhargav/RGB-to-GRAYSCALE-IMAGE-converter/README.md

 line 20: “sess.run()” runs the computational graph (autoencoder) with the input data and target data what we give. line 19–20: New images are sent into the network in batches of 32.
 The training would take some time depending on your laptop configuration but this produces a good quality grayscale image of the input data after the network has run for 50 epochs.
+While training we had saved the model and now we are restoring it for testing purpose.
+The grayscale converted image are stored in “gen_gray_images” directory.